 “It is no coincidence that when conflict does arise, women are targeted.”

-Recently, there have been trends of women actively and willingly accepting the archetypal national woman or Mother Nation; to say that they were forced onto women entirely up to present day would be misinformative.
-But, historically, the nascent stages of national roles were not ascribed to women’s bodies by women, but rather by a patriarchal nationalistic standard.
+Recently, there has been legitimacy in women actively and willingly accepting the archetypal national woman or Mother Nation; to say that they were forced onto women entirely up to present day would be misinformative.
+It also stands to say that agency is free when women share images of women on their own accord.
+Historically, the nascent stages of national roles were not ascribed to women’s bodies by women, but rather by a patriarchal nationalistic standard.
 Roles set expectations of how a woman should look, act, and think.
 Consequently, by materializing a Mother Nation, systematic powers are not only intrinsically creating an archetype of an ideal woman, but an ideal target.
 And as such, a woman attacked is then faced with persecution by her own people and brutalization by the aggressor.

 Creating a female concretization of the abstraction that is a nation historically affected lives of women due to a shared social consciousness, as previously stated.
 But the Nation Mother is a reference used for violence and conflict even today.
 Take Bharat Mata for example—she is a light-skinned, modest and yet opulent, beautiful Hindu woman made to represent the nation of India.
 She is the role-model for the female citizen; costumes have been made of her for young girls.
 It is clear, looking at illustrations of India’s Nation Mother, that a large portion of Indians are left out of her inclusion: non-Hindu, non-binary, dark-skinned, lower-class and dalit folks.
 As such, their citizenship has lower merit than those who are made in the image of Bharat Mata.